HAKANKOKCU/OExec/README.md

 # OExec
-Just another way of kexec for ARM(Mainly Android) devices.
+Just another UI way of kexec for ARM(Mainly Android) devices.

 # Features
+* TUI
 * Create boot items, save and load them

 ## WIP
 * Scanning for boot partitions
 * Extracting boot.img files and using them.
-(Couldn't get it working on my device, lmk if you can do this.)
+(Couldn't get it working on my device, let me know if you can do this.)

 # How to use?
 > [!IMPORTANT]
-> This was only tested in postmarketOS.
+> This was only tested in postmarketOS and armv7 architecture.

-> [!WARNING]
+>
 > This is currently a "Works on my device" project.

+* Install `kexec-tools` and optionally `unpackbootimg`
 * Cd to the directory that OExec is in.
 * run `python OExec.py`
 * The app will explain stuff.